I and my husband love every aspect of homesteading. Watering the plants, feeding animals, building stuff with our own hand, and more.

 1. Cater To Their Interest

-When we began homesteading, I had the challenge of getting 3 boys all about 7 years apart that were electronic junkies, to set that mindset free and embrace ‘the simple life.’
+When we began homesteading, I had the challenge of getting 3 boys all about 7 years apart that were electronic junkies.
+To set that mindset free and embrace ‘the simple life.’
 Ha!
+Not an easy one.

-But I learned I had to find a way to make it interesting for them at each stage that they were in.
+But I had to find a way to make it interesting for them.

-I put my youngest to work setting seeds and harvesting vegetables.
-He loves pizza so we came up with the idea of letting him grow his own pizza ingredients from seeds.
+My youngest loves pizza, so we came up with the idea of letting him grow his own pizza ingredients from seeds.
 We planted them apart from the rest of the garden, and they were his responsibility.
-He was a preschooler at the time and did really well!

 He was a preschooler at the time and did really well!

-Next, I had a preteen who loved the indoors and at times probably thought we were trying to make him have a nervous breakdown when we traded his Xbox time with time outdoors.
+Next, I had a preteen who loved the indoors and at times probably thought we were trying to make him have a nervous breakdown when we traded his Xbox time with outdoors time.

-But we were able to bring him around by letting him help raise small animals.
-We actually bought some baby chicks and ducklings and they were his responsibility.
+But we noticed that he loves taking care of animals.
+So we bought some baby chicks and ducklings and told him they were his responsibility.
 He loved caring for them because they were so small (and cute!)
 But also, he was very proud when they grew to full-size healthy birds.

 Finally, I had a teenager that was just starting to drive.